ms/buildtogether.tech/personal-eval/index.md

     this data into recommendations for process and/or product improvement.

 Contributes to project planning.
-:   Participates in post mortems; evaluates feasibility of design and feature
+:   Participates in postmortems; evaluates feasibility of design and feature
     proposals; explains technical issues/opportunities to upstream and downstream colleagues.